Updated On : January 11, 2023

 Judicial aspirants are often confused if they should read Bare Act for judiciary exams or commentary books.
 Here are some super tips for you!

-Every bare Act contains hundreds of sections.
-Memorizing all of them can be tedious for every judiciary aspirant.
+Every bare Act contains several sections.
+Memorizing all of them can be difficult for anyone, therefore to have all the sections on tips

 Here are instructions to help you memorize the Bare Act for Judiciary Exams.

-Bare acts are the primary source of almost all law questions in the state-level judiciary exams.
+Bare acts are the primary source of all law questions in the state-level judiciary exams.

 Once the purpose of an act is clear, you are halfway through!